fivdi/onoff/README.md

 If interrupts are not supported the edge argument should not be specified.
 - [options] - An optional options object.

-Returns a new Gpio object that can be used to access a GPIO.
+Configures the GPIO based on the passed parameters and returns a new Gpio object that can be used to access the GPIO.

 The following options are supported:
 - activeLow - A boolean value specifying whether the values read from or